D-backs' Gilbert throws no-hitter in first career start – KION546

 AP Sports Writer

 PHOENIX (AP) — Tyler Gilbert became the first pitcher in 68 years to throw a no-hitter in his first big league start, lifting the Arizona Diamondbacks over the San Diego Padres 7-0 Saturday night with the record-tying eighth no-hitter in the majors this season.
-Gilbert joined Bumpus Jones in his major league debut with the Cincinnati Reds on Oct.
-15, 1892 and Bobo Holloman for the St. Louis Browns on May 6, 1953 as the only players with a no-hitter in their first start.
+The last to accomplish the feat in his first start was Bobo Holloman of the St. Louis Browns on May 6, 1953.
+Bumpus Jones also did it in his major league debut with the Cincinnati Reds on Oct.
+15, 1892, and Theodore Breitenstein threw one in his first start for the Browns on Oct.
+4, 1891.
 The eight no-hitters matched the mark set in 1884, the first year overhand pitching was allowed.